 If there is no union branch or rep at your workplace you can still join a union.

-More information can be found at the TUC website workSMART which has an interactive tool to help you find the union which covers your type of employment.
+More information can be found at the TUC website workSMART which has information to help you find the union which covers your type of employment.
 Go to http://www.worksmart.org.uk

 The TUC (Trades Union Congress) is the largest umbrella organisation representing UK trade unions.
 It has a list of the trade unions that are its members in its directory, with contact numbers.
 Normally unions have regional offices, so it's worth looking for the contact details of those on the main websites.
 Try searching Midlands, East Midlands or occasionally West Midlands: http://www.tuc.org.uk/tuc/unions_main.cfm